-Students sanctioned for violations of any part of this Code of Conduct or relevant College policies may appeal.
-Reporting (if applicable) and responding students are limited to one appeal and that decision is final (see Section VIII, Appeal Procedures).
+Students sanctioned for violations of any part of this Code or relevant College policies may appeal.
+Reporting (if applicable) and responding students are limited to one appeal and that decision is final (see Section 8, Appeal Procedures).

 6. Hearing Procedures for Potential Suspension or Expulsion Cases